 This free museum is in a small building within the UXO property not far from the centre of Luang Prabang and is extremely informative.
 There are a number of panels and physical displays that provide an excellent background to the circumstances that lead to the bombing of Laos and the massive impact and legacy it has had on the country.
-In an adjacent room they present two videos – one showing how the situation came about and another showing how 4 different children came across bombies (small baseball sized bombs) and the impact it has had on them.
+In an adjacent room they present two videos.
+One showing how the situation came about.
+The second shows how 4 different children came across bombies (small baseball sized bombs) and the impact it has had on them.
 It would appear that the second video is used as an educational tool.

 I have included the second video below – it’s well worth viewing (approx. 10 minutes).